 Should You Apply Deep Conditioner on Your Hair before You Wash it?

-Although the right deep conditioning makes your tresses shiny and healthy, it has to follow the right order too.
-Some people use it before shampooing hair while some believe it gives better results when you use it after shampooing.
+Although the right deep conditioning makes your tresses shiny and healthy, it has to follow the right process.
+Some people use it before shampooing hair while some believe results to be better when using it after shampooing.

 Many hair experts believe that there is nothing wrong with deep conditioning your hair before you wash them.
 However, deep conditioning doubles its effects when you apply it specifically after shampooing.